ropensci/roweb3/content/blog/2024-02-20-stylish-code/index.md

 }
 ```

+In their book [Learn AI-Assisted Python Programming](https://www.manning.com/books/learn-ai-assisted-python-programming), Leo Porter and Daniel Zingaro share the attributes of good functions: One clear task to perform, clearly defined behavior, short in number of lines of code, clear input and output, general value over specific use.

 It is important to know how to quickly navigate between functions in your IDE!
 In RStudio IDE, you can use Ctrl+click on the function name, or type its name in the search bar.